 Pet Restrictions: No limit on number or size of dogs

-Stanford Inn is not just pet-friendly—it’s pet-centric.
-This eco-resort offers dog-friendly outrigger canoe rentals, so you and your pup can paddle along Mendocino’s scenic waterways together.
-Dogs are also welcome in the atrium of the on-site restaurant, and the property features lush green spaces and gardens for leisurely strolls.
+Stanford Inn isn’t just pet-friendly — it’s pet-centric.
+This eco-resort offers dog-friendly outrigger canoe rentals through Catch a Canoe, so you and your pup can paddle along Mendocino’s scenic Big River waterway together.
+Dogs are also welcome in the atrium of the on-site restaurant Ravens’, and the property features lush organic gardens and green spaces for leisurely strolls.
+With no limit on the number or size of dogs and a genuinely welcoming attitude throughout, Stanford Inn stands out as one of the most dog-forward lodging experiences in all of Northern California.

 Average Nightly Rate: $$$